layilin/SP23-33852/_annotations/book2.md

 <!--Lets discuss briefly the use of "Old World" in the notes.
 It didn't stick out to me one way or another before this last pass, so I just want to make sure that it's not a shorthand that we should be avoiding-->

 [people] Advertisement.
 William Shenstone.
-William Shenstone (1714-1763), English poet and famed practitioner of landscape gardening, which he practiced on his estate, The Leasowes. <!--confirm page number for Advertisement -->
+William Shenstone (1714-1763), English poet and famed practitioner of landscape gardening, which he practiced on his estate, The Leasowes.
+Grainger enclosed a draft of *The Sugar-Cane* in a 5 June 1762 letter to his friend Bishop Thomas Percy, asking he and Shenstone to read and comment on it.
+He added that "The second book you will see is addressed to our friend at the Leasowes; and I must tell you it is my favourite of the whole" (*Illustrations*, 279). <!--confirm page number for Advertisement -->

 53.5 For she, poor exile!
 The opening lines of Book II parallel Grainger's experience in the Caribbean.
 Having married into a planter family, he felt isolated from his London friends, and he hoped one day to have a plantation of his own, though he never did.
 Writing to his friend Bishop Thomas Percy on 29 February 1766, Grainger lamented that "I am lost, murdered, for want of company" (*Illustrations*, 293).